BenderV/Myanmar-Calendrical-Calculations/README.md

 I'm not the author.

 I'm just posting this on github because I haven't find any good Myanmar calendar converter.
+I have also transformed it to a (UMD) library.
+Restricting the api for now to just the conversion (Myanmar Calendar to Gregorian and inverse).

 See [this blog post](http://cool-emerald.blogspot.com/2013/06/algorithm-program-and-calculation-of.html) for good an introduction to the algorithm.